 But these new stories make it apparent that Rad Paranoia and Red Hunts were most certainly a reality and much more prevalent and widespread that you had thought in early OEP history.

-Worse yet, you hear new rumors that Red Paranoia and Red Hunts never actually stopped and still happen today, although the OEP members who engage in these beliefs and practices are much sneakier about it than they were in the past.
-And as you hear these stories, you remember all the odd comments about red-haired people you heard growing up that you thought were just jokes—but now you’re not so sure.
+Worse yet, you hear new rumors that Red Paranoia and Red Hunts never actually stopped and still happen today.
+You discover that the OEP members who engage in these beliefs and practices are much sneakier about it than they were in the past.
+And as you hear these stories, you remember all the odd comments about red-haired people you heard growing up that you thought were just jokes.
+Now you’re not so sure.

-And you further realize that there have been no red-haired people in the OEP since you have been a member except Sam, who was the janitor of the OEP when you were growing up.
+And you further realize that there have been no red-haired people in the OEP since you have been a member.
+The only exception is Sam, who was the janitor of the OEP when you were growing up.
 You remember one time when you were ten that someone painted an obscene picture of Sam on one of the external OEP walls.
-You remember how the OEP official laughed it off before they made Sam paint over it.
+And you remember how the OEP official laughed it off before they made Sam paint over it.

-And one day as you are walking through the OEP building, you see various framed pictures commemorating the founding leaders of the OEP, most of whom you recognize as the main characters in the stories about Red Hunts you have recently heard.
+And one day as you are walking through the OEP building, you see various framed pictures commemorating the founding leaders of the OEP.
+You recognize most of them as the main characters in the stories about Red Hunts you have recently heard.

-You remember several of your red-haired friends whom you had invited to join the OEP and how you were met with silence and odd looks after extending the invitation.
-Once, one of your friends had even replied, “You know we’re not welcome” to you’re invitation to join the OEP.
+An you remember several of your red-haired friends whom you had invited to join the OEP and how you were met with silence and odd looks after extending the invitation.
+Once, one of your friends had even replied, “You know we’re not welcome”.
 You had just shrugged it off as over-sensitivity or a misunderstanding on your friend’s part.
-You wince at the memory.
+And now you wince at the memory.

 Now you worry that Red Paranoia is actually pervasive through OEP; that your red-haired friends are not actually welcome and even in danger; and that you have benefited from years of opportunities and connections denied to red-haired people everywhere.